Dr Arun Kumar

 - Public Services Management & Organisation

-Arun Kumar is a Senior Lecturer in Management (Public Services) at King's Business School.
-He researches the histories and practices of philanthropic foundations and nonprofit management as part of global development.
-He also has a strong interest in the history of management of management studies as a field of knowledge and its links with global poverty, inequality, and social inclusion.
+Arun Kumar is a Senior Lecturer in Global Development & Management at King's Business School.
+He researches the role of philanthropic, nonprofit, and official aid organizations in global development.
+He also has a strong interest in the histories and social role of management in relation to global poverty, inequality, and social inclusion.

 Areas of Expertise: